k-tuomas/house-journal/README.md

 ```

 The app uses PostgreSQL, it can be run using the docker-compose.yml (e.g run ```docker-compose up``).
-You can also use local postgres installation.
+You can also use a local postgres installation.
 Just create a DB and add matching parameters to .env

 ```
 psql -U postgres